zaceno/hyperapp-form/README.md

 ### inputs

-In order to get som data to your submit-handler, it needs to be entered in the form somewhere.
+In order to get some data to your submit-handler, it needs to be entered in the form somewhere.
 Instead of adding a plain `<input>` tag, add an `input` component.

 ```jsx
 <form.input type="text" name="foo" placeholder="anything" />